Autorotation (auto for short) is the method full size helicopters use to glide down safely and under control when there

 The whole idea behind this is to maintain rotor speed/energy as the heli descends and then as the helicopter nears the ground you change the collective pitch angle of the rotor blades back to positive.
 The kinetic energy built up in the rotor disc allows you enough power to stop your descent and make a soft landing.

 The key to a successful autorotation is all in the timing and knowing when to slow your descent and forward speed by flaring with a rear cyclic command, applying positive collective pitch, and then leveling out the heli just before touch down with forward cyclic to land gently.
-All that without dissipating all the energy in the rotor before you land - remember, you only get one shot at this.
-Boom strikes are common if you over-flare and loose most of your rotor energy before touching down.
+All that without dissipating all the energy in the rotor before you land.
+Remember, you only get one shot at this.
+Boom strikes are common if you over-flare and lose most of your rotor energy before touching down.